terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 The wars in Venezuela, Cuba, Ukraine/RUssia and Iran seem to suggest that **AI might play (surprisingly) a very stabilizing role in the world**, not unlike the (surprisingly) stable role of nuclear weapons after WW2.

-How AI will change society remains to be seen.
+How AI will serve and change society remains to be seen.
 But **the goal of this page (WIP) is to suggest where things might lead**.
-The focus will be on what AI services will have market demand.

 <br>